Walter Williams' Journalist's Creed in the 21st Century

 His The Journalist's Creed became the bedrock statement of vision and principle that journalists throughout the world, in many different languages, can recite from their hearts.

-As the Missouri School of Journalism prepares to celebrate its centennial, the school's senior faculty member, Phill Brooks, asks the new generation of journalists how this creed relates to the 21st century of new technologies, market demands and societal expectations:
+As the Missouri School of Journalism prepared to celebrate its centennial, the school's senior faculty member, Phill Brooks, asked the new generation of journalists how this creed relates to the 21st century of new technologies, market demands and societal expectations:

 I believe in the profession of journalism.